-9.3.4.1 United States/China Endpoints
+9.3.4.1 United States Endpoints

-Strong control of the Type I error rate will be maintained at the two-sided 0.05 level for the primary endpoint across products using a sequential approach and then within each comparison for the secondary measures using a simultaneous approach as detailed below.
-Based on positive dependence of the test statistics (Sarkar 2008; Sarkar 1997), simultaneous control of Type I error for the secondary measures will be achieved using the Hochberg procedure (Hochberg, 1988).
-All endpoints will be tested using the ITT Population unless otherwise noted.
+Strong control of the Type I error rate will be maintained at the two-sided 0.05 level for the primary endpoint across products using a sequential approach and then within each comparison for the secondary measures using a combination of sequential and simultaneous approaches as detailed below.
+Based on positive dependence of the test statistics (Sarkar 2008; Sarkar 1997), simultaneous control of Type I error for the relevant secondary measures will be achieved using the Hochberg procedure (Hochberg, 1988).